Skip to content

 • Combination of clinical features, radiographic manifestations, exclusion of other similarly presenting diseases, and noncaseating granulomas on pathology

-• CXR: hilar and mediastinal lymphadenopathy ± pulmonary infiltrates
+• CXR: hilar and mediastinal lymphadenopathy ± pulmonary infiltrates.
+CXR stages are defined as below (stages do not represent disease activity)

-• Lymphadenopathy (bilateral and symmetric), with micro or macronodules, fibrotic changes (reticular opacities, traction bronchiectasis, volume loss)
+• High-Resolution chest CT: Lymphadenopathy (bilateral and symmetric), perilymphatic micro or macronodules, fibrotic changes (reticular opacities, traction bronchiectasis, volume loss, cysts)

-• May show restrictive disease (decreased TLC & VC) and diffusion impairment (reduced DLCO).
+• PFTs: may show restrictive disease (decreased TLC & VC) and diffusion impairment (reduced DLCO).
 Occasionally obstructive with endobronchial disease.

 • Biopsy

-• Not required for pts w/ asymptomatic bilateral hilar adenopathy or Lofgren syndrome (fever, erythema nodosum, arthralgias, and bilateral hilar LAD)
+• Not required for patients with asymptomatic bilateral hilar adenopathy or pathognomonic presentations including Lofgren syndrome and some cases of lupus pernio

 Management

-• Most pts do not require therapy: monitor symptoms, CXR, PFTs at 3-6 month intervals
+• Most do not require therapy: monitor symptoms, CXR, PFTs at 3-6 month intervals

 • Indications for treatment: progressive disease or severe disease at presentation